peppasand/chess-endgame-compression/README.md

 ## Key Features

 **Cyclic Knowledge Mining** — an iterative feature engineering methodology where `analyze.py` computes Information Gain specifically on misclassified positions (failures), revealing which chess concepts the model cannot "see".
 New attributes are added accordingly and the process repeats.
-This is how `sameColor` (bishop color parity in KBBK) and ray-casting attributes (KRKN) were discovered from data rather than assumed a priori.

 **Ray-Casting for Rook Attacks** — `wR_attacks_bN_direct` checks whether the rook has a clear line of sight to the knight, accounting for blocking pieces.
 This single attribute reduced KRKN training errors from 1,545 to 784.